Security »Two Step Authentication

 If you lose your list of backups or it’s compromised, you can generate a new set of codes.
 For added security, this will disable any previously-generated codes.

 Important Note: You can only generate the backup codes from a desktop browser.
 For example, Safari on iOS will not display the backup codes.
+Additionally, if your web browser is set to block pop-up windows, you will need to temporarily disable this feature as it will prevent the window with your backup codes from opening.

 There may be some apps that connect to your WordPress.com account that don’t yet fully support Two Step Authentication; the most common are the WordPress mobile apps or Jabber apps used to subscribe to WordPress.com blogs.
 For these apps, you can generate unique passwords for each (e.g., you can have a different password on your phone and your tablet).
 This way, your account is secure across all your devices, and if your device ever goes missing, you can disable its password and lock it out of your account to prevent others from accessing your sites.